Azure/aca-dotnet-workshop/docs/aca/06-aca-dapr-bindingsapi/index.md

 --name $BACKEND_SVC_NAME `
 --resource-group $RESOURCE_GROUP `
 --revision-suffix v20230224-1 `
-#comment out this line if you opted not to setup a sendgrid account in module 5
 --remove-env-vars "SendGrid__ApiKey"
 ```
-#### 5. Remove SendGrid secret from the Backend Background Processor App
+#### 5. Remove SendGrid Secret from the Backend Background Processor App

 Remove the secret stored in `Secrets` of the Backend Background Processor as this secret is not used anymore.